veikkovahasoyrinki/iot-project1/README.md

 [Video of working system](https://youtube.com/shorts/glUFfosewVg?feature=share)

+First, you will need to set up the could:
 ## CLOUD:

-Run a python UDP server with Virtual Machine (Google)
+The could is a python UDP server running in Google cloud computing virtual machine instance.

-VM done with Google Compute: [Google VM](https://cloud.google.com/compute?hl=en)
+Sign in with you Google credentials to [Google VM.](https://cloud.google.com/compute?hl=en) Set-up is free, however you will need to enter your card information to be able to create the VM.
+Enter your card credentials to gain access to the 300 dollars in free credits.

+Navi
 Create VM Instance with default values and change stack type to Dual-stack(ipv4-ipv6) and add firewall rules:

 Open a ssh terminal from cloud console to the VM instance and run: